BilalHunturk/PizzaDelivery-backend/README.md

 - `bcryptjs`: Password hashing.
 - `jsonwebtoken`: Secure token-based authentication.

-## 📜 License
+##  A

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.
+This project is created for educational purposes.
+Feel free to use it.

-## 🤝 Contributions

-Contributions are welcome!
-Feel free to fork this repository, make your changes, and submit a pull request.

 ---